ondrejklejch/MT-ComparEval/readme.md

  - Roman Sudarikov, Martin Popel, Ondrej Bojar, Aljoscha Burchardt, Ondřej Klejch: [Using MT-ComparEval](http://www.cracking-the-language-barrier.eu/wp-content/uploads/Sudarikov-etal.pdf).
 LREC 2016 [MT-Eval Workshop](http://www.cracking-the-language-barrier.eu/mt-eval-workshop-2016/).
 See [slides](http://ufal.mff.cuni.cz/~popel/papers/2016_05_24_using_mt-compareval.pdf) and a [poster](http://ufal.mff.cuni.cz/~popel/papers/2016_lrec_tools-and-guidelines_poster.pdf).

 # Installation

+## Ubuntu/Debian Linux

+MT-ComparEval has been designed and tested on Ubuntu and Debian systems.
+Such an operating system is therefore suggested.

 In order to be able to run MT-ComparEval several dependencies have to be installed.
 Namely, PHP version 5.4 and Sqlite 3.
 On Ubuntu 14.04 these dependencies can be installed with the following commands: